Skip to main content

 • Spending too much time in your online class can set up unrealistic student expectations of your colleagues teaching other courses.
 Be realistic, and only do what is achievable within a normal teaching load.

-• Decide up front what activities will take place online (e.g. uploading content, monitoring and providing feedback to student activities, downloading assignments for marking, doing administration in the Grade Centre).
+• Decide up front what activities will take place online (e.g., uploading content, monitoring and providing feedback to student activities, downloading assignments for marking, doing administration).
 Prioritise these tasks and deal with them in order of importance.
 Set time aside in your diary for these activities and try to stick to the allocated periods.

 • Make clear to your students how often you will be online to provide feedback.
 Once a week on Friday mornings?
 Twenty minutes every morning?
 Choose a time and period that suits your timetable and preferences.
 Then students will not expect an immediate response whenever they post to the site.